reprohack/reprohack-2019-06-27/.github/ISSUE_TEMPLATE/new_reproduction.md

 ---
-title: 'Submit new Paper Reproduction'
+name: 'Register new Paper Reproduction'
+about: 'Register details of the paper and your team'
 labels: reproduction
 ---